 - 1. Double-click a title in the Project Overview window (or navigate in the workspace) to open it. - 2.
-From the View menu, choose Timeline to display the Timeline window if it isn't already visible. - 3.
-Click the Insert Track button ( - 4.
-Click the arrow next to the Track Language button (-->) and choose a language to identify the track. - 5.
+From the View menu, choose Timeline to display the Timeline window if it isn't already visible. - Click the Insert Track button (4-v) in the Timeline window and choose Insert Audio Track.
+A blank audio track is added to the timeline.
+You can add an audio file by dragging it to the track or using the Media Properties pane in the Properties window. - Click the arrow next to the Track Language button (-- | v) and choose a language to identify the track. - 5.
 Repeat steps 3 and 4 as necessary to create the audio tracks for your project.